Draft Emergency Ambulance Contract

 2.1.
 This Agreement of the Ministry of Health , the Regulation on Ambulances and Emergency Medical Vehicles and Ambulance Services, the Basic Law on Health Services, the Working Procedures and Principles of Provincial Ambulance Services , and other relevant legislation.

 2.2.
-The legal nature of the contract a service contract or an administrative contract/protocol .
-The parties shall also regulate the applicable judicial remedy Article 21in
+The legal nature of the contract may be a service contract or an administrative contract/protocol subject to private law provisions, depending on the status of the parties .
+The parties shall also regulate the applicable judicial remedy in Article 21

 3. DEFINITIONS